-‘Dance Moms’ Brynn Rumfallo Quits Dance Moms Over ‘Sexy’ Dance, But Is She Back On The Show?
+‘Dance Moms’ Brynn Rumfallo Quits ‘Dance Moms’ Over ‘Sexy’ Dance, But Is She Back On The Show?

 — Christi Lukasiak (@ChristiLukasiak) March 31, 2017

-Kira Gerard, mother to Kalani Hilliker, the oldest girl on the team, tweeted back to TMZ after they reported Brynn Rumfallo’s departure, confirming a similar story.
+Kira Gerard, the mother to Kalani Hilliker, the oldest girl on the team, tweeted back to TMZ after they reported Brynn Rumfallo’s departure, confirming a similar story.

-According to Gerard, Brynn Rumfallo and her mother Ashlee returned to set the same day the news broke that they had left Dance Moms for good.
+According to Gerard, Brynn Rumfallo and her mother, Ashlee, returned to the set the same day the news broke that they had left Dance Moms for good.

-But while social media seems to suggest that the pair are back, other news outlets are silent on the matter and no one quite knows what exactly is going on in regards to Brynn Rumfallo’s departure.
+But while social media seems to suggest that the pair are back, other news outlets are silent on the matter.
+At the moment, no one quite knows what exactly is going on in regards to Brynn Rumfallo’s departure.

 Ashlee Allen has been mysteriously silent on the subject.
 Her Twitter’s header still has photos of Brynn Rumfallo with her Dance Moms teammates and old dance teacher, Abby Lee Miller.